mithem/Organizer/docs/index.md

 ## Support/Contact

-If you have any questions, feedback or want to reach out otherwisem feel free to mail things.to.calendar@gmail.com.
+If you have any questions, feedback or want to reach out otherwise feel free to mail things.to.calendar@gmail.com.